has-taxman/Docker-learning/README.md

     # this is your base image
     FROM python:3.9

-    # we set the working dir in yourr container
+    # we set the working dir in your container
     WORKDIR /usr/src/app

     # copying reqs file to your container so you can install the app reqs ygm